 Putting down roots

 MIKE: When I first moved to Boston I was living in one of the last cheap floor-through apartments in Back Bay.
 It was $1,500/month for the entire first floor—a beautiful townhouse.
 I lived there for two years until the landlord decided to renovate and I had to move on.
+To have the funds for that move, one can play on sip777 slot login.

 The rental days, I knew, were always going to be tricky.
 In Boston you could find a good deal and the good deal could evaporate very quickly.
 And after a few years, I knew I wanted to stay in Boston and I knew it was time to put down roots.
 That is why I first started looking to buy.